 b) The Association therefore maintain recognized additional insurance appropriate to modelling activities for Manor Park Lake ONLY.
 This applies to all paid-up members, and is charged as part of the Association subscription.

-c) The Association’s insurance will not cover pressure vessels such as steam boilers or gas containers.
-In the case of steam vessels, the owner is responsible that they are fully certificated and insured by a qualified authority.
+c) The Association's insurance does not cover flying boats, seaplanes, pressure vessels (steam boilers) or gas containers.
+The owner of a steam vessel is responsible that they are fully certificated and insured by a qualified authority.
 Gas vessels which are not commercially supplied as replaceable or rechargeable vessel but are tailor-made to the modellers' requirements must also be fully certificated and separately insured by the owner.

 a) A recovery boat is provided for the recovery of model boats which have broken down, for laying out buoys, etc. and as a standby for assisting persons in difficulty in the water should the need arise.